-CTMM is a €300M Dutch public-private consortium that comprises a multidisciplinary group of parties — universities, academic medical centers, medical technology enterprises and chemical and pharmaceutical companies, and which aims to accelerate translational medicine by improving diagnosis.
-The Hyve is an active member of the CTMM Translational Research IT (TraIT) project, which aims to develop a long-lasting IT infrastructure for the Netherlands that will facilitate the collection, storage, analysis, archiving and securing of the data generated in the CTMM’s twenty-one disease area focused operational research projects.
+The TraIT research infrastructure is developed by a Dutch public-private consortium that comprises a multidisciplinary group of parties — universities, academic medical centers, medical technology enterprises and chemical and pharmaceutical companies.
+The Hyve is an active member of the project by providing support to more than 3000 of its users across multiple tools that facilitate collection, storage, analysis, archiving and securing of data generated in a wide range of disease area focused operational research projects.

-Key challenges here that we have worked on are the authentication and authorization workflow to share data, ensuring data reproducibility, ensuring patient privacy (via i2b2 and tools such as CTP) and semantic data integration.
-This work is done in a multidisciplinary team with people from Philips Research, The Hyve and various academic hospitals (such as VUmc, UMC, ErasmusMC and UMCG), and led by The Hyve.
+Key challenges that we have worked on are the authentication and authorization workflow to share data, ensuring data reproducibility, ensuring patient privacy (via i2b2 and tools such as CTP) and semantic data integration.
+This work was done in a multidisciplinary team with people from Philips Research, The Hyve and various academic hospitals (such as VUmc, UMC, ErasmusMC and UMCG), and led by The Hyve.
 The integration, normalization, and alignment of data in i2b2 and tranSMART permits users from the CTMM disease projects to explore and share data very efficiently to formulate new research strategies.

 Please get in contact to see how we can support your bioinformatics project.